python/steering-council/updates/2022-04-steering-council-update.md

 ## 2022-04-04

-* Discussed CPython public C APIs with underscores in them as [PEP-523](https://peps.python.org/pep-0523/) (Adding a frame evaluation API to CPython), for example, added vs a desire for perhaps a stable only within bugfixes API tier.
+* Discussed CPython public C APIs with leading underscores in them as in [PEP-523](https://peps.python.org/pep-0523/) (Adding a frame evaluation API to CPython), for example, and the desire for perhaps a stable only within bugfixes API tier marked by semantics other than leading underscores (which should be reserved for private APIs).
   [Note from the future: this discussion later led to [PEP-689](https://peps.python.org/pep-0689/) (Unstable C API tier).]
 * As to the question of should the PEP-523 APIs stay as is?
 General consensus